Worth $23

 I switched subjects.
 “So tell me about Norway.”

 People prefer to talk about themselves.
-I stood there as he chewed the fat about Oslo, skiing, and fantasy football but tuned out.
-My eyes were too busy scanning the rooftop for Lisa.
+I stood there.
+He chewed the fat about Oslo, skiing, and fantasy football.
+But I tuned out.
+I was too busy scanning the rooftop for Lisa.

-“Anyway, it was good seeing you again,” Martin said.
-“Better get back to my group.”
+“Anyway, it was awesome seeing you again,” Martin said.
+“Better get back to the group.”

-He left me for the students from GATE, the elite with 4.0 GPAs, who would attend the best schools.
-I’d taken a comedy school in Van Nuys to study British comedy but kept that to myself.
+His group was the students from GATE.
+They were the elite with 4.0 GPAs.
+They’d attended the best schools.
+I’d taken a comedy school in Van Nuys to study British comedy.
+But I kept that to myself.

-The bartender, Nick, was the coolest cat at the reunion.
-I went for more whiskey before smoking a joint downstairs.
-He treated me special, unlike my alums, hooking me up with top-shelf Johnny Walker.
+I went for more whiskey.
+The bartender was the coolest cat at the reunion.
+Nick treated me special.
+He wasn’t like my alums.
+He hooked me up with top-shelf Johnny Walker.

 “How you feeling, man?”